8horn/udacity-deep-reinforcement-learning/project-1-navigation/README.md

 ### Instructions

-There are 4 python scripts and 1 Jupyter Notebook in this project.
+There are 3 python scripts and 1 Jupyter Notebook in this project.
 Jupyter notebook contains all the code necessary to train and test the agent, while the python scripts are divided based by their functions:

 - ```Agent.py``` - Class representing Agent that learn how to behave in given environment
 - ```QNetwork.py``` - Deep Learning-based architecture that acts as function approximation for an agent to learn which action to take current state
 - ```ReplayBuffer.py``` - Storage where agent's past experiences are held
-- ```SumTree.py``` - Binary tree data structure that holds agent's experiences, together with thier error rates for prioritized experience buffer

 ### Implementation